 Patents in the U.S. are issued to the party that is first to invent the claimed invention.
 Since patent applications in the U.S. are maintained in secrecy until patents issue, PDL cannot be certain that it was the first inventor of the inventions covered by its pending patent applications or that it was the first to file patent applications for such inventions.

 The patent positions of biotechnology firms generally are highly uncertain and involve complex legal and factual questions.
-No consistent policy has emerged regarding the breadth of claims in biotechnology patents, and patents of biotechnology products are uncertain so that even issued patents may later be modified or revoked by the PTO or the courts in proceedings instituted by third parties.
-Moreover, the issuance of a patent in one country does not assure the issuance of a patent with similar claims in another country and claim interpretation and infringement laws vary among countries, so the extent of any patent protection may vary in different territories.
+No consistent policy has emerged regarding the validity and scope of claims in biotechnology patents, and courts have issued varying interpretations in the recent past, and legal standards concerning validity, scope and interpretation of claims in biotechnology patents may continue to evolve.
+Even issued patents may later be modified or revoked by the PTO, EPO or the courts in proceedings instituted by third parties.
+Moreover, the issuance of a patent in one country does not assure the issuance of a patent with similar claims in another country and claim interpretation and infringement laws vary among countries, so the extent of any patent protection is uncertain and may vary in different countries.

 PDL has several patents and has exclusively licensed certain patents from Novartis.
-In particular, in June 1996, PDL was issued a U.S. patent covering Zenapax and certain related antibodies against the IL-2 receptor.
+In particular with respect to humanization technology, in June 1996, PDL was issued a U.S. patent covering Zenapax and certain related antibodies against the IL-2 receptor.
 In addition, PDL is currently prosecuting other patent applications with the PTO and in other countries, including members of the European Patent Convention, Canada, Japan and Australia.
 The patent applications are directed to various aspects of PDL's SMART and human antibodies, antibody technology and other programs, and include claims relating to compositions of matter, methods of preparation and use of a number of PDL's compounds.
 However, PDL does not know whether any pending applications will result in the issuance of patents or whether such patents will provide protection of commercial significance.
 Further, there can be no assurance that PDL's patents will prevent others from developing competitive products using related technology.